dennislwm/examprep-az900/pages/identity-governance-privacy-compliance.md

 * **Block accesss from untrusted sources**: for example, from unknown locations, etc.

 Conditional access comes with a _What If_ tool, which helps you plan and troubleshoot your conditional access policies.
 You can use this tool to model your proposed policies across recent sign-in attempts from your users to see what the impact would have been if those policies had been enabled.

+### Azure AD Connect

+**Azure AD Connect** is the Microsoft tool designed to meet and accomplish your hybrid identitiy goals.
+It provides the following features:

+* **Password hash synchronization**: Sign-in method that synchronizes a hash of a user's on-premises AD password with Azure AD.
+* **Pass-through authentication**: Sign-in method that allows users to use the same password on-premises and in the cloud.
+* **Federation integration**: Optional part of Azure AD Connect that can be used to configure a hybrid environment using an on-premises AD FS infrastructure.
+* **Synchronization**: Responsible for creating users, groups, and other objects, as well as, making sure identity information for your on-premises users and groups is matching the clooud.
+* **Health Monitoring**: Azure AD Connect Health can provide robust monitoring and provide a central location in the Azure portal.

 ## Describe Azure governance features